appfolio/react-gears/README.md

 Open a pull request, get it approved by the relevant code owners, and merge your pull request.

-**IMPORTANT**: Make sure your pull request is NOT squash merged.
+**IMPORTANT**: Make sure your pull request is rebased when merged.
 The merge button has dropdown options.
-Choose "Create a merge commit" or "Rebase and merge".
+Choose "Rebase and merge".

 ### Creating a release